Bundesdruckerei-GmbH/geoservice/README.md

 ### Insert base data

-To include new data in the geoservice, several steps has to be done.
+To include new data in the geoservice, several steps must be taken.

 #### Define structure of the datasets in the database

 In the file [geoobject.py](geoservice/model/geoobject.py) already several classes are defined.
 If your dataset does not fit any of those classes, it is recommended to create a new class.
 The geoobject class already contains information about the geometry the source and so on.
-Similar to the other classes you can create a class based on the geoobject containing the additional required columns.
+Like the other classes you can create a class based on the geoobject containing the additional required columns.
 For this definition a new version of the database needs to be created.
 Use alembic to create a new version file in [geoservice/model/migrations/versions](geoservice/model/migrations/versions) by calling

     uv run dev.py flask db migrate --rev-id REVISIONNUMBER -m YOUR_MESSAGE